Staying safe at work

 Protecting mental health

-Workers in the workplace may also be affected by the anxiety and uncertainty created by the COVID-19 situation.
+Workers in the workplace may also be affected by the anxiety and uncertainty created by the COVID-19 outbreak.
 It’s important to remember that mental health is just as important as physical health, and to take measures to support mental well-being.
 Here are some resources that can assist with maintaining mental health in the workplace during this time.

 - Managing COVID-19 Stress, Anxiety and Depression (Ministry of Mental Health and Addictions) - Tips and resources on things we can do as individuals and collectively to deal with stress and support one another during these challenging times.